ImperialCollegeLondon/US-covid19-agespecific-mortality-data/README.md

 - For South Carolina, data has not been updated since 2020-05-17, updated on 2020-05-20
 - For Missouri, the website is changed on 2020-05-21, cannot find the timestamp
 - Delware did not update the website on 2020-05-21
+- Ioawa did not update the website on 2020-05-18
+- Idaho did not update the website on 2020-05-18

 ## Figures
 ### Time series of extracted data as of 2020-05-16